aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-cells/applying-styles-on-cells/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ApplyStyleOnCells-ApplyStyle.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ApplyStyleOnCells-ApplyStyle.cs" >}}
 ## **Drawing Borders of Cells**
 Using **Style** object, we can draw borders of a cell very easily.
 The borders can be drawn in any color.
 Moreover, developers also have the flexibility to choose a specific type of line that will be used to draw borders around the cell.
 Developers can use **SetBorderLine** and **SetBorderColor** methods of **Style** object to draw borders of any type and colors.
 Similarly, to get border information of any cell, developers can also make use of **GetBorderLine** and **GetBorderColor** methods of **Style** object.
 ### **Types of Borders**